thebinsohail/thebinsohail/README.md

 ---

-I am a Full-Stack Web developer having good knowledge of front-end and back-end techniques for building web applications that match client needs.
+I am a Full-Stack Developer having good knowledge of front-end and back-end techniques for building web applications that match client needs.

 I have developed several web applications from scratch but at the same time, I manage and update the client's existing projects also as I have outstanding debugging skills.

 Areas of expertise include:
 - Spring Boot / React JS / Express JS / Node JS
 - MYSQL / MongoDB / Hibernate / JPA
-- HTML 5 / CSS / Bootstrap
+- HTML 5 / CSS / Bootstrap / JSP
+- Maven / NPM / YARN / Pip
 - Programming Languages on which I've worked on are: Java / JavaScript / Python
-- Windows / Linux
+- Operating Systems: Windows / Ubuntu / Arch / Mac

 ---